Titles and Roles

 - Assistant Professor, Department of Hematology and Medical Oncology

 Board certified in medical oncology, hematology and internal medicine, Morgan McLemore, MD, has an active basic research laboratory focusing on myeloid differentiation.

-Dr. McLemore is a member of the Cancer Genetics and Epigenetics Research Program at Winship Cancer Institute of Emory University.
+Dr. McLemore is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute of Emory University.
 He is also a member of the American Society of Hematology.